-The financial statements, included within the Annual report and consolidated financial statements (the 'Annual Report'), comprise:
+The financial statements, included within the Annual report and consolidated financial statements (the 'Annual Report') comprise:

-- the group and company balance sheets as at 31 March 2016; - the group income statement and group statement of other comprehensive income for the year then ended; - the group and company cash flow statements for the year then ended; - the group and company statements of changes in equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the group and company balance sheets as at 31 March 2016; - the group income statement and group statement of other comprehensive income for the year then ended; - the group and company cash flow statements for the year then ended; - the group and company statements of changes in equity for the year then ended; and - the notes to the financial statements, which include other explanatory information.

-The financial reporting framework that has been applied in the preparation of the financial statements is IFRSs as adopted by the European Union, and applicable law and, as regards the company financial statements, as applied in accordance with the provisions of the Companies Act 2006.
+The financial reporting framework that has been applied in the preparation of the financial statements is IFRSs as adopted by the European Union and applicable law.